McLaren 650S: 675LT Spider (2016–2017)

 A convertible variant of the 675LT was revealed online in December 2015.
 It shares the same 675 PS, 3.8-litre twin-turbocharged V8 engine as the coupé, but has a folding hardtop roof as seen on the 650S Spider taking 16 seconds for operation.
 The 675LT Spider can accelerate from 0–100 km/h in 2.9 seconds and 0–200 km/h in 8.1 seconds.
 The top speed is reduced slightly, to 327 kph.
 McLaren only built 500 675LT Spider (without counting special editions such as the Carbon Series).

 675LT Spider Carbon Series

 In June 2016, McLaren publicly released the 675LT Spider Carbon Series.
 The cars are based on the 675LT Spider and have the same engine and performance.
-An extra 40 percent of the body panels are carbon fiber such as the retractable roof and tonneau, A-pillars, bonnet and rear deck, side blades, complete front and rear wings, and even fuel filler flap.
+An extra 40 per cent of the body panels are carbon fiber such as the retractable roof and tonneau, A-pillars, bonnet and rear deck, side blades, complete front and rear wings, and even fuel filler flap.
 Only 25 Carbon Series have been built bringing the total number of 675LTs Spider to 525.